PSLmodels/OG-Core/docs/book/content/calibration/tax_functions.md

 (Chap_TaxCalc)=
 # Tax Functions

-The government is not an optimizing agent in `OG-USA`.
+The government is not an optimizing agent in `OG-Core`.
 The government levies taxes on households, provides transfers to households, levies taxes on firms, spends resources on public goods, and makes rule-based adjustments to stabilize the economy in the long-run.
 The government can run budget deficits or surpluses in a given year and must, therefore, be able to accumulate debt or savings.

 The government sector influences households through two terms in the budget constraint {eq}`EqHHBC`---government transfers $TR_{t}$ and through the total tax liability function $T_{s,t}$, which can be decomposed into the effective tax rate times total income {eq}`EqTaxCalcLiabETR`.
-In this chapter, we detail the household tax component of government activity $T_{s,t}$ in `OG-USA`, along with our method of incorporating detailed microsimulation data into a dynamic general equilibrium model.
+In this chapter, we detail the household tax component of government activity $T_{s,t}$ in `OG-Core`, along with our method of incorporating detailed microsimulation data into a dynamic general equilibrium model.

 Incorporating realistic tax and incentive detail into a general equilibrium model is notoriously difficult for two reasons.
 First, it is impossible in a dynamic general equilibrium model to capture all of the dimensions of heterogeneity on which the real-world tax rate depends.
 For example, a household's tax liability in reality depends on filing status, number of dependents, many types of income, and some characteristics correlated with age.
 A good heterogeneous agent DGE model tries to capture the most important dimensions of heterogeneity, and necessarily neglects the other dimensions.

 The second difficulty in modeling realistic tax and incentive detail is the need for good microeconomic data on the individuals who make up the economy from which to simulate behavioral responses and corresponding tax liabilities and tax rates.

-`OG-USA` follows the method of {cite}`DeBackerEtAl:2019` of generating detailed tax data on effective tax rates and marginal tax rates for a sample of tax filers along with their respective income and demographic characteristics and then using that data to estimate parametric tax functions that can be incorporated into `OG-USA`.
+`OG-Core` follows the method of {cite}`DeBackerEtAl:2019` of generating detailed tax data on effective tax rates and marginal tax rates for a sample of tax filers along with their respective income and demographic characteristics and then using that data to estimate parametric tax functions that can be incorporated into `OG-Core`.

 (SecTaxCalcRateTheory)=
 ## Effective and Marginal Tax Rates

-  Before going into more detail regarding how we handle these two difficulties in `OG-USA`, we need to define some functions and make some notation.
+  Before going into more detail regarding how we handle these two difficulties in `OG-Core`, we need to define some functions and make some notation.
 For notational simplicity, we will use the variable $x$ to summarize labor income, and we will use the variable $y$ to summarize capital income.

   ```{math}
   :label: EqTaxCalcLabInc